INF2A/Docker-cluster/Cluster -docker swarm/README.md

     docker login --username pirate --password hypriot 192.168.1.1:5000

+Tag the image you want to add to the local registry.(add the ip adress of the local registry)

     docker tag apitime 192.168.1.1:5000/helloworld

+Now push the image to the local registry.

     docker push 192.168.1.1:5000/helloworld

+Create a service with the image form the local registry.

     docker service create --replicas 5 -p 8080:8080 --name helloworld --with-registry-auth 192.168.1.1:5000/helloworld